davidarchanjo/docker-typescript-sample-web-app/README.md

 # installs Typescript globally in the container runtime system
 RUN npm install -g typescript

-# compiles the project by transpiling TypeScript into JavaScript
+# compiles the project by transpiling TypeScript files (.ts) into JavaScript files (.js)
 RUN tsc -p .

 # defines that the application will be listening for request on the port 8080